Pulitzer Prize Poetry Winner

 Summary

-This long narrative follows Fernando Nash, a once-promising composer reduced to street drumming, as he reckons with squandered genius and belated grace.
-Robinson's blank verse is austere and probing, more interested in conscience than in scene, and the poem's psychology is its real action.
+This long narrative follows Fernando Nash, a once promising composer reduced to street drumming, as he reckons with squandered genius and belated grace.
+Robinson's blank verse is austere and probing, more interested in conscience than in scene, and the poem's psychology drives its real action.
 The book extends his lifelong study of failure as a serious moral subject.

 Historical Context & Significance

-Robinson won the first ever Pulitzer for Poetry (1922) and this was his second win; he is known for his dark psychological portraits.
+Robinson won the first ever Pulitzer for Poetry (1922) and this marked his second win; he painted dark psychological portraits.